 This is especially vital when treating children as their brain and body are still developing and they’re more susceptible to the long term side effects caused by damage to the surrounding areas.
 Additionally the early exposure to radiation in x-ray radiotherapy means that they’re also at an increased risk of developing a second cancer later in life.

 Although Proton Beam Therapy still carries some risks and uncertainties the expected reduction in long term side-effects of the treatment is something that has encouraged the NHS to fund the development of two Proton Beam Therapy sites in the UK, one at University College Hospital in London and the other at the Christie Hospital in Manchester.
 These units are not due to open until 2018 though, so until then the NHS funds suitable candidates to travel to one of two US Centres.

-The NHS covers the costs for the treatment, travel and accommodation for the child and up to two carers but there can also be significant extra costs such as additional medical treatment, living expenses, travel and accommodation for siblings, not to mention the continued financial obligations of families in the UK for the duration of the treatment.
-The average length of treatment time is 8-10 weeks, when many families are unable to work.
+The NHS covers the costs for the treatment, travel and accommodation for the child and up to two carers but there can also be significant extra costs such as additional medical treatment, living and travel expenses.
+The average length of treatment time is 8-12 weeks, when many families are unable to work.
 Ben’s Heroes Trust supports families who have been referred for Proton Beam Therapy with the endorsement of their Consultant Oncologist, by offering financial grants to help with these additional costs.

 But what really happens when you pack up your bags and go for Proton Beam Therapy?

 We asked Natalie, who's son Max went out to the Procure Centre in Oklahoma, to let us know:

 NHS Proton Beam Referral